karamaan/karamaan-opaleye/DESIGN.md

 functionality and it is unclear what the performance implications will be.
 This functionality will be left as something to explore in the much longer term.

+## Expression arrows

+Currently the only way to create expressions is via "expression arrows".
+This is somewhat cumbersome.
+Fortunately expression arrows are "pure", meaning that amongst other nice properties,

+    a  <- aArr -< aIn
+    a' <- aArr -< aIn
+    f -< (a, a')

+is the same as

+    a <- aArr -< aIn
+    f -< (a, a)

+and

+    a <- aArr -< aIn
+    b <- bArr -< bIn
+    returnA -< (a, b)

+is the same as

+    b <- bArr -< bIn
+    a <- aArr -< aIn
+    returnA -< (a, b)

+Having got a good sense of how expression arrows work I think they could be made genuinely pure.
+That is to say, instead of having

+    plus :: ExprArr (Wire Int, Wire Int) (Wire Int)

+we could have simply

+    plus :: Wire Int -> Wire Int -> Wire Int

+I am not aware of any way this could lead to invalid queries, but at the same time I am not certain that it cannot.
+I will hold of on making this change for now, as it would be very hard to reverse, but it is worth keeping in mind.